| CECG

 Research: Biological processes with an emphasis on nutrient removal, regrowth in drinking water distribution systems, fermentative biological hydrogen production, microbial fuel cells, methanogenic systems, and molecular microbial ecology.

-William Sharpe, Professor of Forest Hydrology,
+William Sharpe, Emeritus Professor of Forest Hydrology,

 Department of Forest Resources